 Threaded caps with adapters (such as those made by Danco and other manufacturers) are inexpensive and easy to install.
 Here are the basic installation steps, which may vary by brand:

 - Install the threaded adapters onto the toilet bolts.
 A set of replacement toilet caps typically includes two different sets of threaded adapters: 1/4 inch and 5/16 inch.
 The 1/4-inch size is the more standard.
-Thread the adapter onto the toilet bolts with the notches of the adapter on the bottom.
+Thread an adapter onto each toilet bolt with the notches of the adapter on the bottom.
 Make sure when starting to thread the adapter that it threads evenly and that it can easily turn a few times when tightening by hand.

 Tall Toilet Bolt Caps